EPPO Global Database

 Central America and Caribbean: Antigua and Barbuda, Bahamas, Barbados, Costa Rica, Cuba, Dominica, Dominican Republic, Grenada, Guadeloupe, Haiti, Jamaica, Martinique, Netherlands Antilles, Panama, Puerto Rico, Saint Lucia, St Kitts-Nevis, St Vincent and the Grenadines, Trinidad and Tobago, Virgin Islands (British)

-South America: Brazil (Distrito Federal, Espirito Santo, Goias, Minas Gerais, Sao Paulo), Colombia, Ecuador (Galapagos), French Guiana, Guyana, Suriname, Venezuela
+South America: Brazil (Distrito Federal, Espirito Santo, Goias, Minas Gerais, Sao Paulo), Colombia, Ecuador (Galapagos), French Guiana, Guyana, Peru, Suriname, Venezuela

 Oceania: American Samoa, Australia (Northern Territory, Queensland), French Polynesia, Guam, Micronesia, New Caledonia, Palau, Papua New Guinea, Samoa, Wallis and Futuna Islands